Congo Gulch

 Directions

-From Baker City: Travel west on Highway 7 for 20 miles to FSR 73.
-Proceed north through Sumpter for 17 miles to Granite.
-From Granite, go west on County Road 24 for 6 miles.
-At the junction where the main road veers left, turn right uphill on FSR 10 and follow signs to Fremont Powerhouse.
-This route is plowed in winter.
-From Pendleton: Highway 395 south 50 miles to Ukiah exit, Highway 244 to Ukiah, then FSR 52 south 50 miles to Granite.
-Not recommended October through June without confirming the route is open.
+From Baker City: Travel west on Highway 7 for 20 miles to the junction with FSR 73.
+Proceed north through Sumpter and 17 miles to Granite.
+From Granite, go west on County Road 24 for approximately 6 miles.
+Where the main road veers left along the creek bed, turn right (uphill) on FSR 10 and follow signs to Fremont Powerhouse.
+This is the only winter-accessible route.
+From Pendleton: Travel south on Highway 395 for 50 miles to the Ukiah exit.
+Turn left on Highway 244 to Ukiah.
+Turn right just before the city park onto FSR 52 and travel 50 miles to Granite.
+This route is impassable October through June.

 Amenities